google/zetasql/docs/graph-gql-functions.md

 [group variable][group-variables].
 You can create a group variable inside a quantified path pattern in a linear graph query.

+Some aggregates use an `ORDER BY` clause, such as the `ARRAY_AGG`, `STRING_AGG`, and `ARRAY_CONCAT_AGG` functions.
+For these aggregates the system orders inputs by their position in the array if you don't provide an `ORDER BY` clause.

 #### Syntactic restrictions

 +  The argument to the aggregate function must reference exactly one array-typed